@Bishop_Llandaff

 • A broad range of academic and vocational courses leading to external qualifications (based on demand).

-At key stage 5 (Sixth Form) the school curriculum consists of
+Within Senior School (Sixth Form, also known as key stage 5) the school curriculum consists of

 • A broad range of courses leading to external qualifications; and

-• All students follow the Welsh Baccalaureate Qualification (WBQ).
+• All students follow the Advanced Skills Baccalaureate (Wales) Qualification.

 New Curriculum: Year 7 (from 2022 onwards)